- Prostate Cancer Spreading Illustration

-Generally, pathologists require a prostate biopsy to confirm the presence of cancer and determine the aggressiveness of the cancer cells.
-This involves the pathologist giving your prostate cancer a Gleason score.
+A prostate biopsy is required to confirm the presence of and determine the aggressiveness of the cancer cells.
+The pathologist will give a Gleason score to your prostate cancer.

 High scores above eight indicate aggressive cancer that is likely to spread to other organs.